rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 (OPTIONAL - working with multiple toolchains & modifying your PATH) :

-* In Windows, to try out or work with different toolchains for building Rust with MinGW, the easiest way is to modify and add at the end of your Msys profile file, `C:\MinGW\msys\1.0\etc\profile` something like the following, and uncomment whichever toolchain path you want to work with.
-Remember to exit the Msys console and reopen it:
+* In Windows, to try out or work with different toolchains for building Rust with MinGW, the easiest way is to modify and add at the end of your Msys profile file, `C:\MinGW\msys\1.0\etc\profile` something like the following, and uncomment whichever toolchain path you want to work with and Remember to exit the Msys console and reopen it:

 ``# Enable MinGW64 path by uncommenting one of the following lines:`` ``# export PATH="/c/mingw-builds/x32-4.8.2-prerelease-20130717-rev200927-win32-dwarf/mingw32/bin:/usr/local:$PATH"``